tonyrog/otp-cross/README.md

     scp erlang.tgz user@ip:

-the ssh/minicom to the target and
+then ssh/minicom to the target and

     cd /usr/lib
     tar xf ~user/erlang.tgz